2p16.3 Deletion

 2p16.3 deletion syndrome happens when a person is missing a piece of chromosome 2, one of the body’s 46 chromosomes.
 Chromosomes are structures in our cells that house our genes.
 The missing piece can affect learning and how the body develops.

 2p16.3 deletion syndrome is also called NRXN1-related disorder.
 Both conditions are caused by a deletion in the NRXN1 gene, which is missing when a person has a 2p16.3 deletion.
-A person has 2p16.3 deletion syndrome or NRXN1-related disorder when there is one non-working or missing NRXN1 gene.
+In 2p16.3 deletion syndrome or NRXN1-related disorder, there is one non-working or missing copy of the NRXN1 gene.

-There is a different condition named Pitt Hopkins-like syndrome 2, which occurs when a person has two NRXN1 genes that are not working or missing.
+There is a different condition named Pitt Hopkins-like syndrome 2, which happens when a person has two NRXN1 genes that are either not working or missing.

 Symptoms